moznion/go-errgen/README.md

       - Remove an error message definition from the struct
       - Change order of error messages
     - => __You should only append error definitions__
+      - Please consider using `obsoleted` parameter to exclude an error message from the target of code generation

 License
 --